sujitmahapatra/Education-Website/README.md

-# 🌐 Tech-Edu Website
+# 🌐 Edu-Tech Website

-Welcome to the **Tech-Edu Website**, a beautifully designed educational platform to explore various tech courses and stay updated with the latest trends in technology! 🚀
+Welcome to the **Edu-Tech Website**, a beautifully designed educational platform to explore various tech courses and stay updated with the latest trends in technology! 🚀

 ---